Legal

 What we do not collect

-• We do not use tracking cookies or third-party analytics.
+- We do not use analytics cookies or third-party advertising trackers.

 Terms of use

-AI Canada Pulse is provided “as is” without warranty of any kind.
+AI Canada Pulse is provided “as is” for informational use.
 By using this site, you acknowledge that:

-• Market data is delayed and should not be used for trading decisions.
+- Market, jobs, benchmark, and adoption evidence is context only and should not be used for trading or investment decisions.

 AI-assisted content disclosure

 AI-assisted content is disclosed through site-level notices, methodology notes, and contextual explanations.
-It is produced with language models and may contain errors, hallucinations, or misrepresentations.
-Always verify critical information with the linked primary sources.
+It may contain errors, omissions, hallucinations, or misleading phrasing.
+Always verify important information with linked source paths.

 Copyright and attribution

-All stories link back to their original source.
-If you are a content owner and have concerns about how your content is displayed, please contact scott@scotthazlitt.ai.
+If you are a content owner and have concerns about how your content is displayed, contact scott@scotthazlitt.ai.

 Accessibility